anna-stacey/NorthernInteriorGlossing/README.md

 3.  **There are never multiple consecutive spaces in the data.**

-4.  **The segmentation line and gloss lines do not contain multiple consecutive boundaries.**
+4.  **The segmentation and gloss lines do not contain multiple consecutive boundaries.**
 That is, morphemes are always connected by either a space or a single boundary character, as in `morpheme1 morpheme2-morpheme3~morpheme4`.
 There is one exception here: infixes in the gloss line, which frequently involve the closing ">" (or "}") boundary immediately followed by any other boundary.
 See expectation #10 for more details.

-5.  **The segmentation line does not contain "hanging" boundaries.**
+5.  **The segmentation and gloss lines do not contain "hanging" boundaries.**
 That is, morpheme boundaries are always directly connected to a morpheme on either side (e.g., `morpheme1-morpheme2- morpheme3` is *not* permitted).
 This has been seen in cases where a speaker revised what they were saying, or perhaps interrupted themselves, leading to an isolated prefix written as `morpheme-`.
 In this case, this should be written as just `morpheme` since it's not attached to anything.
 Again, there's an exception with infixes in the gloss line: since > isn't really indicating a boundary per se, it can occur before a space or EOL.
 See expectation #10 for more details about infixes.